withastro/astro/packages/integrations/markdoc/README.md

 The `schema` property, is the most important.
 It contains all information to configure the language server.
 It accepts following properties.

-- The path is where the config file is
+- `path`: The path to the configuration file.
-- The type is that kind of module the config is using
+- `type`: Kind of module your configuration file uses.
-- The property is what exported property contains the config object you are using.
+- `property`: The exported property name that contains the configuration object.
-- The watch is to tell the server to watch for changes to the config
+- `watch`: Tell the server to watch for changes in the configuration.

 The global `path` property, tells the server where the content is located.
 You can't use a glob pattern.